Matrix $A_p$-weights relative to a pseudo-metric: A homogeneous structure on

 \begin{proof} Take any $W\in \mathbf{A}_p(\cB_A)$, where we first suppose $1<p<\infty$.
 Form the matrix weight $V:=W\circ T_r$.
 One verifies directly that $V^{\pm 1/p}=W^{\pm 1/p}\circ T_r$.
 Then for $B\in\cB_A$, by a simple change of variables,

-where the last estimate relies on \eqref{eq:Roudenko} and the fact that $T_rB\in \cB_A$, which follows from the geometric invariance property stated in Eq.\ \eqref{eq:aff}.
+where the last estimate relies on \eqref{eq:Roudenko} and the fact that $T_rB\in \cB_A$, which follows from the geometric invariance property stated in Equation~\eqref{eq:aff}.
 This estimate together with \eqref{eq:Roudenko} implies that Since $T_r^{-1}=\delta_{1/r}\cdot-\delta_{1/r}c$ is an affine map with similar structure, repeating the argument yields $[W]_{\mathbf{A}_p(\cB_A)}\leq [W\circ T_r]_{\mathbf{A}_p(\cB_A)}$ proving the result for $1<p<\infty$.
-The argument in the case $0<p\leq 1$ is similar, but based on the condition given in Eq.\ \eqref{eq:mA1}.
+The argument in the case $0<p\leq 1$ is similar, but based on the condition given in Equation~\eqref{eq:mA1}.
 We leave the details to the reader. \end{proof}